harinlim/my-anime-watch-list/README.md

 - [x] `/api/users`
   - [x] `GET`: (_protected_) Get the user information of an authenticated user via authorization tokens
+- [x] `/api/users/:username`
+  - [x] `GET`: Get public user information associated with the user.
+For now, this is just the user id and username.
 - [x] `/api/users/:username/watchlists`
   - [x] `GET`: Get the public watchlists associated with the user by their username.
 For an authenticated user, this would include any private watchlists for that specific user as well.
 - [x] `/api/anime`